 Date/Time Date Sets the computer date in MM/DD/YYYY format.
 Changes to the date take effect immediately.
 Time Sets the computer time in HH/MM/SS 24-hour format.
-You can switch between 12 hour and 24-hour clock.
+You can switch between 12-hour and 24-hour clock.
 Changes to the time take effect immediately.
-Enable SMART Reporting Enables or disables SMART (Self-Monitoring, Analysis, and Reporting Technology) during computer startup to report hard drive errors.
-Default: OFF.
 Storage Interface Port Enablement Enables the selected onboard drives.
 SATA Operation Configures operating mode of the integrated SATA hard drive controller.
 Default: RAID.
-SATA is configured to support RAID (Intel Rapid Restore Technology) Drive Information Displays the information of various onboard drives.
+SATA is configured to support RAID (Intel Rapid Restore Technology).
+Drive Information Displays the information of various onboard drives.
 Enable Audio Enables or disables all integrated audio controller.
 Default: ON.
 Enable Microphone Enables or disables microphone.
 Default: ON.
-Enable Internal Speaker Enables or disables internal speaker.
-Default: ON.
+Enable Internal Speaker Enables or disables internal speaker. · Default: ON.
 USB Configuration Enable Boot Support Enables or disables booting from USB mass storage devices such as external hard drive, optical drive, and USB drive.
 Default: ON.
 Enable External USB Ports Enables or disables USB ports to be functional in an operating system environment.
 Default: ON.
 Enable Thunderbolt Technology Support Enables or disables Thunderbolt Technology Support.
 Default: ON.
 Enable Thunderbolt Boot Support Enables or disables Thunderbolt Boot Support.
 Default: OFF.
 Miscellaneous Devices Enables or disables various onboard devices.
 Enable Camera Enables or disables the camera.
 Default: ON.
-Touchscreen Enables or disables the touchscreen for the operating system. i NOTE: Touchscreen will always work in the BIOS setup irrespective of this setting.
+Touchscreen Enables or disables the touchscreen for the operating system. i NOTE: Touchscreen will always work in the BIOS setup irrespective of setting.
 Default: ON.
 Enable Fingerprint Reader Device Enables or disables the Fingerprint Reader Device.
 Default: ON.
+Enable Fingerprint Reader Single Sign On Enables or disables the Fingerprint Reader Device's Single Sign On capability Default: ON.